|

 of the companies you worked for.

-plans (close to the American system) depending on the company.
+plans (close to the American system of "capitalization") depending on the company.

 employer or past employer (nobody could believe the Enron story).

-is in France and in Europe (weak and relatively high unemployment),
+is in Europe (weak and relatively high unemployment),

 maintaining the current level of pension is at stake and will